 When and how to protect the content by enforcing rules comprised of:

-Conditions the content must match before the rule is enforced -- for example, look only for content containing Social Security numbers that have been shared with people outside your organization.
+Conditions the content must match before the rule is enforced -- for example, look only for content containing Social Security numbers that's been shared with people outside your organization.

 Actions that you want the rule to take automatically when content matching the conditions is found -- for example, block access to the document and send both the user and compliance officer an email notification.